oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/intro-04-terminology-def-list.md

 :    An MQTT-SN Server that uses one or more TCP connections to communicate with an MQTT Server.

 Forwarder
-:    An program or device that is an intermediary between MQTT-SN Clients and Servers which reside on different Underlying Networks that cannot communicate directly with each other.
+:    A program or device that is an intermediary between MQTT-SN Clients and Servers which reside on different Underlying Networks that cannot communicate directly with each other.

 MQTT Client
 :    A program or device that uses MQTT.
 An MQTT Client:<br>